16 Nov The Top 10 Things To Put On Your “To Do” List If You’re Separating

 6. Divide joint bank accounts and open your own account or accounts.

 If you have joint bank accounts with your spouse, there is nothing to stop you from clearing out or, perhaps less provocatively, withdrawing a proportion (say one half) of the funds contained in the accounts, assuming only one signature or authority is required to do so (and your spouse does not consent which is often the case).
 You will need the money to assist you with the move if you are leaving the family home, and you will certainly need it if you are staying in the home to help you make do with things like mortgage payments and household expenses.

 7. Check your superannuation, life insurance and other death benefits.

 If you have nominated your spouse as a beneficiary of any of these, you will need to change this immediately.
 Where possible we suggest that you take all necessary steps to ensure any such benefits pass to your estate or your children in the event of your death.

 8. Get a new will and power of attorney as part of an overall revised estate plan.

 You need to have a will in the first place but understand that separation does not change gifts in a will.
 So if your will says “I appoint my spouse as my executor and give all my estate to my spouse” then, guess what, if you die your spouse will make decisions regarding your estate and get the lot which is probably not what you would want to happen having just separated from your spouse.
-As we have urged previously in our blog, avoid home made or DIY will kits – seek the advice and assistance of a lawyer or estate practitioner.
-And get a power of attorney drawn up.
+As we have urged previously in our blog, avoid homemade or DIY will kits – seek the advice and assistance of the wills lawyer Adelaide or estate practitioner.
+And get a power of attorney Adeliade drawn up.
 If you separate, then become legally incapacitated, your attorney can manage your legal and financial affairs

 9. Notify Centrelink and the Child Support Agency of your impending change in domestic arrangements.